AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 OPTIONAL: If you aren't running jina on the same box, you will need change the address to connect to declared as constant `JINA_SERVER_URL` in `imagetool.py`.

+## What can it do?

+- Generate images from text
+- Generate images from text with a frozen seed and variations in array format
+- Generate images from text while exploring seeds
+- Generate images from images (and optionally prompts)
+- Diffuse ("riff") on images it has previously generated

 ## Something is broken

 Open an issue here.